sp-uhh/group_affect/README.md

-# Group Affect [Modeling and Analysis] - MEMO Corpus
+# Dynamics of Collective Group Affect: Group-level Annotations and the Multimodal Modeling of Convergence and Divergence

+This repository contains the codebase for the paper:

+Navin Raj Prabhu, Maria Tsfasman, Catharine Oertel, Timo Gerkmann, Nale Lehmann-Willenbrock, "Dynamics of Collective Group Affect: Group-level Annotations and the Multimodal Modeling of Convergence and Divergence", Under Review, Submitted to  IEEE Transactions on Affective Computing, Sep, 2024. [arxiv](https://arxiv.org/abs/2409.08578)

+The repository contains the following:

-## Data Collection and analysis
+## Data and analysis

+1. Data Reader and Classes
-1. Annotation Analysis
+2. Annotation Analysis
-2. Inter-annotator agreement
+3. Inter-annotator agreement
-3. Label Preprocessing
 4. Ground-truth consensus

 ## Modeling

-1. Individual-level feature extractors (with temporal analysis, and w/o)
+1. Individual-level feature extractors
-   1. Audio (prosody + lexical)
+   1. Audio (prosody)
    2. Video
-2. Group-level representation modeling
+2. Dyad-level feature extractors
+   1. Synchrony (correlation, lagged correlation)
+   2. Convergence (global, symmetric and asymmetric)
+2. Convergence and Divergence analysis
-3. Group Affect recognition
+3. Group Affect recognition baselines